TankerHQ/sdk-js/packages/fake-authentication/README.md

 Returns a private identity given a user id.
 This API is not protected in any way, this is for test only.

-The returned private identities are public, anyone can access them just knowing the user id.
+Those private identities can be accessed by anyone who knows the user id.

 #### With an email
 ```javascript